What is dystonia?

 Dystonia is a disorder that affects the way your body moves.
 It causes your muscles

 to contract, which makes them move involuntarily.
 Or they may become stuck in an abnormal

 position.
 Dystonia can affect your entire body or a certain part.
 The movements can

 There are different types of dystonia, depending on which part of your body is affected:

-Hemidystonia affects a leg and arm on 1 side of your body.
+Hemidystonia affects a leg and arm on one side of your body.

-Multifocal dystonia affects at least 2 different parts of your body.
+Multifocal dystonia affects at least two different parts of your body.

-Segmental dystonia affects at least 2 parts of your body that are next to each other.
+Segmental dystonia affects at least two parts of your body that are next to each other.

 Generalized dystonia affects areas all over your body.

 Focal dystonia affects one particular area of your body.